 In 2004, GE and Honda formed a 50/50 joint venture, called GE Honda Aero Engines.
 The joint company integrated the resources of GE and Honda Aero, Inc., a Honda subsidiary established to manage its aviation engine business.
 The GE Honda HF120 engine was launched in 2006 and selected to power Honda Aircraft Company's advanced light HondaJet.
 The HF120 took its maiden flight in late 2010 and entered service in 2015.

 In 2010, Bombardier selected GE Aviation to provide the integrated powerplant system for the new Global 7000 and Global 8000 business jets, launching the development of a new business jet engine for GE, called the Passport engine.

-The Passport engine will further strengthen GE's presence in the ultra long-range, large cabin business aviation segment, which includes aircraft that can travel up to 7,900 nautical miles with eight passengers.
-The engine will incorporate advanced technologies from both GE's commercial and military engines developed with the company's annual $1B investment in new technology research and development.
+The Passport engine further strengthens GE's presence in the ultra long-range, large cabin business aviation segment, which includes aircraft that can travel up to 7,900 nautical miles with eight passengers.
+The engine incorporates advanced technologies from both GE's commercial and military engines developed with the company's annual $1B investment in new technology research and development.

 Looking to the Future